Marieke answers 12 questions of Amsterdam Made.

 Can you describe the products you make?

-So Contemporary makes modern wall hangings.
+So Contemporary makes modern wall hangings, called contemporary kakemonos.

-I call them contemporary kakemonos.
 Each is one of a kind.

 How did your company came into being?

-Since my last move I have no TV in my house, first I thought about buying one, but I never did.
+Since my last move I have no TV in my house, I thought about buying one, but I never did.

 I longed for Zen aspects; simplicity, pureness, room for awareness and harmony.